zhangbaihan/AI-Browser-Security/README.md

 ### Caveats

-- Only 20 test samples — results may not generalize
+- 100 total samples (50 clean + 50 poisoned) with 80/20 train/test split — probe evaluated on only 20 held-out samples, so results may not generalize
-- The probe might detect superficial features (observation length, token patterns) rather than genuine task-drift
-- Need adversarial probe evasion testing — can an attacker craft injections that fool the probe?
 - LLaMA 3.1 8B is one model; findings need validation on other architectures (Mistral, Qwen, larger LLaMA)

 ## Project Structure